-Fairmont Royal York in Toronto
+4. Fairmont Royal York in Toronto

 Conveniently located in Toronto’s downtown core, the Fairmont Royal York (4) is just steps away from popular shops, top-rated restaurants, and Toronto’s top landmarks, including Toronto’s train station.
 Spend the day visiting iconic sites such as the CN Tower or the ROM.
 For sports fans, Toronto's Scotiabank Arena is just a brief walk away.
 In addition to its prime location, Fairmont Royal York offers a breathtaking interior with loads of things to see and do.
 Spend your stay being pampered in the hotel spa or shop until you drop by one of the hotel's many boutiques.

 The beautiful historic building dates to the 1920s and features stunning hand-painted ceilings, magnificent chandeliers, and more.

-Moraine Lake Lodge in Lake Louise
+5. Moraine Lake Lodge in Lake Louise

 While not as famous as our next pick, Moraine Lake Lodge (5) in Lake Louise is the perfect place to escape your daily stresses and get back in touch with nature.
 Nestled within the Rocky Mountains, this luxury cabin-style hotel enables access to a lengthy list of outdoor opportunities.
 Spend your time hiking, canoeing, or soaking in the mountain views on a gondola ride.
 Wildlife viewing, horseback riding, and river rafting are also available for those seeking adventure.
 After a day full of outdoor fun, enjoy gourmet dining at the Walter Wilcox Dining Room where you can savour a rotating menu full of fresh, regional dishes.

-Fairmont Lake Louise
+6. Fairmont Lake Louise

 Arguably the most famous hotel in Canada—you’ve probably seen many photos—the Fairmont Lake Louise (6) looks like a castle and is more of a resort than a simple hotel.
 Located on a stunning turquoise lake, it is one of the best hotels in Canada to visit during the winter.
 With skiing, skating, and snowshoeing on offer, the entire hotel transforms into a winter wonderland.
 Home of the famous Ice Magic Festival, a stay at Fairmont Lake Louise will create lasting memories.

 Naturally, the beautiful location is every bit as inviting in the warmer months as well, with spring, summer and fall offering hiking and wildlife tours.
 Bask in self-care when you spend a day at the hotel spa.
 Or indulge with locally sourced meals at any one of the on-site dining establishments.

 This historical hotel was originally built by the Canadian Pacific Railway in the late 1800s, with additions and renovations over the next 100 years turning it into the modern resort it is today.
 It is a true piece of Canadian history and has hosted dignitaries and celebrities alike.

-“It’s a place to enjoy both history and glamour—imagine taking tea on a terrace where Marilyn Monroe once posed,” Florian says.
+“It’s a place to enjoy both history and glamour—imagine taking tea on a terrace where Marilyn Monroe once posed,” Weiss says.
 “Do know that this hotel tends to sell out early, so we recommend booking at least six months in advance.”

 For a truly iconic Canadian experience, add a stay at the Fairmont Lake Louise to your train vacation in the Rockies.

-[ Explore: Iconic Railway Hotels in Canada
+[ Explore: Iconic Railway Hotels in Canada ]

-Rimrock Resort in Banff
+7. Rimrock Resort in Banff